Lisa’s NYC List: November 2016 (and yes I went back for another cronut)

 Chef Pho & Peking Roast Duck Restaurant, 858 8th Ave near the Theatre district.
 A little reluctant to recommend this, but if you like the sound of ‘Crispy Orange Beef’ it may be the place for you on the way to the theatre (there begins the concept of dinner #1 pre-theatre).
 I have to say it is quite delicious if you like that sort of thing.
 My long soup was excellent, but the wontons were not.
 Husband Danny had discovered this fairly grungy ordinary-looking Chinese restaurant, looking for his old fave ‘Peking Shredded Beef’ from the old days of Imperial Peking in Sydney.

 I met my friend Beacs for a quick pre-theatre lunch at an Italian restaurant on W44th (b/w 8th and 9th) called Etcetera Etcetera.
 Perfect for exactly that.
 My rocket salad with palm hearts and pine nuts was just great, as was his lasagne.
+I wouldn’t go here especially but if you need a quick bite before a show, it’s a reasonable choice.

 Everyone raves about Carbone (see my 2015 post).
 I wasn’t convinced.
 My mixed salad to start was really ordinary, as was my linguini with clams.
 Perhaps resting on their laurels, unlike Babbo that keeps on keeping on.